monero-ecosystem/qml-xmr/README.md

 git submodule update
 ```

+## How to use

+The recommended way is to use the Sublime Text 3 to edit `app/Mock.qml`.
 Launch Sublime Text 3 and make a new build system:

-1. Open the file `app/Mock.qml`
+1. Open Sublime Text 3
+2. File->Open Folder
+3. Select the `app/` folder
+4. In the sidebar open `Mock.qml`
 2. Go to `Tools->Build System->New Build System`
 3. Paste the following: